-Cartographers/GIS specialists, environmental managers, conservation agents, environmental consultants and urban and community planners and leaders in business, education, the oil and gas industry and many other fields have built the foundations of their success at Edinboro University and so can you.
+Cartographers/GIS specialists, environmental managers, conservation agents, environmental consultants and urban and community planners and leaders in business, education, the oil and gas industry and many other fields have built the foundations of their success at PennWest Edinboro and so can you.

 The Boro Center for Career Development assists students at the onset of their professional lives with many outstanding services, including building resume, interviewing and networking skills and offering numerous job fair opportunities annually both on- and off-campus.